 Turkish Speed Limits

-The Official speed limits for Turkey for a car are as follows:
+The official speed limits for driving a car in Turkey are as follows:

 - Urban area – 50 KMH